Protesters don tinfoil hats as radiation blamed for sickness

 A video circulating on social media shows a woman from the protest saying people were developing headaches and had starting using earplugs and foil-lined fire blankets to keep themselves well.

-Baker posted a video to his Facebook page last night in which he sought to debunk the popular rumour.
+Baker posted a video on his Facebook page last night in which he sought to debunk the popular rumour.

-He introduced an expert in radio waves who was "not a nutter", who then talked about testing he had done in the area.
-"I've not found any anomalies after measuring this site a number of times."
+He introduced an expert in radio waves who was "not a nutter", who then talked about testing he had done in the area, saying "I've not found any anomalies after measuring this site a number of times."

 Baker's expert then went on to say people were experiencing the symptoms of microwave sickness "but in a very condensed period of time".
 Baker's expert then said the clustering of people camping together meant they were exposed to higher levels of microwave radiation.